Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis: Single-Agent TD(0) under Model Mismatch

 where $e^{(t)}:= V^{(t)}-V$, $|\mathcal{S}|$ is the number of states, $\alpha\in(0,1)$, and $\tau_\alpha$ is defined by Definition~\ref{def:mixing_time}. \end{theorem}

-\begin{remark} The single-agent \textsf{TD(0)} algorithm under Markovian sampling achieves the linear convergence of its value function $V^{(t)}$ towards the fixed value function $V$ with the residual error due to the model mismatch $\Delta$, and the mixing time $\tau_{\alpha}$ of the aperiodic and irreducible Markov chain.
-If we choose $\alpha = 1/T^{\eta}$ for $\eta\in(1/2,1)$, then the algorithm converges at the rate
+\begin{remark} The single-agent \textsf{TD(0)} algorithm under the Markovian sampling regime, similar to the i.i.d. sampling regime, achieves the linear convergence of its value function $V^{(t)}$ towards the fixed value function $V$ with two residual error terms.
+In particular, decreasing the step size $\alpha$ cannot reduce the first error term due to the model mismatch $\Delta$, while decreasing the second error term due to the mixing time $\tau_\alpha$ of the aperiodic and irreducible Markov chain at the price of slow convergence.
+For instance, the algorithm with $\alpha = 1/T^{\eta}$ for $\eta\in(1/2,1)$ converges at the rate

-In conclusion, the algorithm under Markovian sampling, similarly to i.i.d. sampling, converges with the model mismatch error, which cannot be reduced by decreasing the step size $\alpha\in(0,1)$. \end{remark}
+In conclusion, the single-agent \textsf{TD(0)} algorithm under both i.i.d sampling and Markovian sampling regimes converges with the model mismatch error term $ { \frac{\gamma\Delta \sqrt{|\mathcal{S}|} }{(1-\gamma)^2}}$ that cannot be reduced by decreasing the step size.
+In the next section, we show that this model mismatch error term can be reduced by the benefits of multiple agents for running the \textsf{TD(0)} algorithm in the federated setting. \end{remark}